edulinq/autograder-server/docs/types.md

 }
 ```

-#### daily - Time of Day Specification (TimeOfDaySpec)
+### daily - Time of Day Specification (TimeOfDaySpec)

-A TimeOfDaySpec allows you to specify when a task should be run each day.
+A TimeOfDaySpec allows you to specify when something will run each day.
-Using this implies that you want the task to run once a day, and you are selecting when to run it each day.
+Using this implies that you want the procedure to run once a day, and you are selecting when to run it each day.

 A TimeOfDaySpec is just a string formatted either as:
  - `HH:MM`